 Antoneia Roe- Tallahassee has always been home for Antoneia.
 She graduated from Florida High School and continued her education at Florida A&M University, obtaining a B.S. in Political Science.
 Thinking she wanted a change, Ms. Roe moved to Miami and obtained her J.D. from the University of Miami.
 Realizing there is no place like home, she returned to Tallahassee and began her legal career in the Office of the General Counsel at Florida A&M University.
 She then began advocating on behalf of abused, abandoned and neglected children at the Department of Children and Families and subsequently became Supervising Attorney for the Second Circuit Guardian ad Litem Program.
 When the opportunity presented itself, Ms. Roe eagerly returned to her beloved alma mater, Florida A&M University, during a challenging time for the University and currently serves as Assistant Vice President for Student Affairs.
 She continues to advocate on behalf of abused, abandoned and neglected children as a Guardian ad Litem volunteer, primarily working with teens.
 She also serves as a Youth Advisor at Mt.
 Zion P.B.
 Church at Dawkins Pond where she works with the Praise Dance Team and Youth Choir.
 Ms. Roe is a member of the Junior League of Tallahassee where she has worked with the Teen Board and serves as the 2017-2018 Diversity and Inclusion Committee Co-Chair.

-Darby Kerrigan Scott serves as the Executive Director of the Legal Aid Foundation in Tallahassee.
+Darby Kerrigan Scott has served as the Executive Director of the Legal Aid Foundation of Tallahassee since 2015.
 Darby previously served as Program Director of the FSU Center for the Advancement of Human Rights, concentrating primarily on immigration and human trafficking matters; as an Associate with Hopping Green & Sams, P.A., focusing in the areas of appeals and special taxing districts; and as a Senior Law Clerk to The Honorable Robert T. Benton, II, of Florida’s First District Court of Appeal.
 She graduated from FSU College of Law in 2007 with High Honors, earning a Certificate in International Law with High Honors and admission into Order of the Coif.
-Darby currently serves on the Board of Directors of PACE Center for Girls (Leon County) as Secretary, on the Board of Directors of the Young Lawyers Section of the Tallahassee Bar Association as Past President, and on the Board of Directors of the Survive and Thrive Advocacy Center (STAC).
+Darby previously served on the Board of Directors of PACE Center for Girls (Leon County) as Secretary, on the Board of Directors of the Young Lawyers Section of the Tallahassee Bar Association as President, and on the Board of Directors of the Survive and Thrive Advocacy Center (STAC).
+Darby is a member of Leadership Tallahassee Class 33, and was recognized by Florida Trend as Legal Elite in the area of Government / Non-Profit attorneys in 2016 and 2017.
+She is the recipient of the 2016 Thomas M. Ervin Jr. Distinguished Young Lawyer Award (Tallahassee Bar Association), and the 2016 Judicial Distinguished Service Award (Chapter 2 of the Florida Council on Crime and Delinquency).

 Marcia Warfel currently serves as an Emergency Management Specialist for the Florida Commission on Community Service.
 She has led the integration of National, State and Community Partnerships during more than 90 state emergencies, including 35 major Presidentially Declared disasters.
 Prior to moving to Tallahassee, she worked in the private sector as a Homeland Security Specialist in Washington, DC conducting Homeland Security training efforts for the State of Virginia and various federal agencies to include the Federal Emergency Management Agency and the Federal Bureau of Investigations.